S4_APPROACH_CHOICE — Just Start, Research First, or Build Better

 Key Trade-offs

-- Speed versus clarity.
+- Speed versus avoidable rework.

 Real-World Patterns